Isaac-Svi/react-express-starter/README.md

 Rename the project folder to a name of your choice.

-cd into the project folder, then run the following code to install dependencies:
+cd into the project folder, then run the following to install dependencies:

-    npm i && cd client && npm i
+    npm run setup

 Finally, just run the following code to get started: